ccmucdenver/ccm-docs/docs/intro.md

 specify a single node, and make sure your code is not trying to use more cores than you asked for.

 Finally, where clusters really shine is using many nodes at once as a single large computer.
-This is called **High Performsnc Computing (HPC)** and it is the reason why many clusters have an additional expensive very high-speed network, called **interconnect**.
+This is called **High Performance Computing (HPC)** and it is the reason why many clusters have an additional expensive very high-speed network, called **interconnect**.
 The [fastest supercomputers in the world](https://top500.org) are built this way.
 A common use of HPC is to for engineering and scientific simulation, such as in solid or fluid mechanics, plasma physics, or weather